|Central Time (CT) Online

-This is one of a 5-day series of courses that covers investigative interviewing (1 day) and how to use the internet as an investigative tool (2 days) and how to prepare for a hearing, adjudication or trial.
+This is one of a series of one-day courses.
 They are mix and match, with group and number of day discounts.
 You can check out those courses here.

-The program is accredited by HRPA, CPHRAB, CPHRBC and Yukon for 6.5 CPD recertification hours.
+The program is accredited or pre-approved by HRPA, CPHRAB, CPHRBC and Yukon for 6.5 CPD recertification hours.